fullcalendar/fullcalendar-docs/_docs-v5/intro/initialize-es6.md

 ...
 ```

 ## Premium Plugins

 The set of [premium plugins](premium) works in the same way.
-You'll need to install the `core` package as well as any Premium plugins you plan to use:
+You'll need to install the `core` package as well as any premium plugins you plan to use:

 ```
 npm install --save @fullcalendar/core @fullcalendar/resource-timeline
 ```

-Then, import your plugins and supply them to the `Calendar` object:
+Then, import your plugins and supply them to a new `Calendar` instance:

 ```js
 import { Calendar } from '@fullcalendar/core';